Visa policy of Hong Kong: Mainland China

 Chinese nationals with hukou in mainland China can obtain an entry permit from the Public Security Bureau for any type of visit to Hong Kong (Two-way Permit required for short visits and long visits), as well as an entry endorsement (similar to a visa) for the purpose of travel.

 Chinese nationals holding Permit for Proceeding to Hong Kong and Macao can only enter Hong Kong through Luohu Port.
 After entering, they can no longer return to the mainland.
 They can apply for Hong Kong Document of Identity for Visa Purposes, which is valid for 7 years.
-After that, they are eligible for permanent residency in Hong Kong and a HKSAR Passport.
+After that, they may be eligible for permanent residency in Hong Kong and a HKSAR Passport.